getsentry/sentry-docs/src/collections/_documentation/workflow/discover2/index.md

 ### Pre-built Queries

-- Errors: Users can see their most frequent errors by total errors and unique errors.
-From the pre-built Error Query, users can also add additional columns and change the groupings to achieve their desired breakdown.
+- All Events: Users can see the raw error stream for any group of projects.
+This replaces the Events feature and gives users the ability to add additional columns and change groupings to achieve their desired breakdown.
-- Project Summary: Users can see their most active projects --- by total Issues and unique Issues --- to see which projects need the most attention or further investigation.
+- Errors by Title: Users can see their most frequently occurring errors by the total number of raw errors, as well as the total number of users affected.
-- Errors by URL: Users can see their most common errors broken down by specific URL.
+- Errors by URL: Users can see the pages that generated the most errors and different types of issues.
+As a reminder, issues are a group of fingerprinted Events.
+For more details, see the [full documentation on fingerprinting]({%- link _documentation/data-management/event-grouping/index.md -%}).
-- Errors by Release: Users can query their errors by release to see if a change introduced in a particular release caused a spike in errors or to see if it fixed an issue.

 ### Saved Queries